 Pre-nursing students seeking admission to the major should contact the nursing department as early as possible.
 Application materials are available on the department webpage and are due in early December of the sophomore year.

 Criteria for application to the major: - 1.
 Completion of all prerequisite courses with at least a grade of C in each course prior to final acceptance into the nursing major. - 2.
 A minimum of 40 semester credits. - 3.
-Prerequisite-course grade point average of at least 2.5. - 4.
+Prerequisite-course grade point average of at least 2.75. - 4.
 Completion of Application for Admission to the Major. - 5.
-An essay on professional goals. - 6.
-Current physical examination including up to date immunizations and tuberculin testing. - 7.
-Three references, at least one of which must be written by a college faculty member.
-Applicants are considered primarily on the basis of academic achievement as evidenced by prerequisite-course GPA through fall term of the year they apply.
-Students with a minimum 2.5 prerequisite course grade point average are eligible to apply but are not guaranteed admission.
+Current physical examination including up to date immunizations and tuberculin testing.
+Applicants are considered on the basis of academic achievement as evidenced by prerequisite-course GPA through fall term of the year they apply.
+Students with a minimum 2.75 prerequisite course grade point average are eligible to apply but are not guaranteed admission.
 Entry into the nursing major is competitive and class size is limited.
-Retention in the major: - 1.
-Retention in the major is contingent upon compliance with academic policies stated in the Academic Catalog, Every Woman's Guide/J-Book and Department of Nursing Student Handbook; all are available on-line. - 2.
+Retention in the major:

+- 1. Retention in the major is contingent upon compliance with academic policies stated in the Academic Catalog, Every Woman's Guide/J-Book and Department of Nursing Student Handbook; all are available on-line. - 2.
 The nursing department retains in the major only those students who demonstrate personal and behavioral characteristics needed to assume the role of the professional nurse.
 Special Requirements: